HL7/cql/input/pages/03-developersguide.md

 #### Parameter Constraints

-> Parameter constraints were introduced in CQL 2.0, and are trial-use {: .note-info}
+> Parameter constraints were introduced in CQL 2.0, and are trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
+{: .note-info}

 Parameter constraints are expression definitions in a library that are required to be true in order to make use of any of the expressions in the library.
 For example: